AutoML: A Survey of the State-of-the-Art: NAS Discussion

-Most NAS methods fix the same setting of training-related hyper-parameters during the whole search stage.
-After the search, the hyper-parameters of the best-performing architecture will be further optimized.
-However, this paradigm may result in sub-optimal results as different architectures tend to fit different hyper-parameters, making the ranking of the models unfair \cite{dong2020autohas}.
-Therefore, a promising solution is the joint \textit{hyper-parameter and architecture optimization (HAO)} \cite{towards_nas_hpo,tabular_hao,dong2020autohas,dai2020fbnetv3}.
-For instance, Zela et al. \cite{towards_nas_hpo} casts NAS as a hyperparameter optimization problem.
-In this way, the search spaces of NAS and standard hyper-parameters are combined, and BOHB \cite{bohb}, an efficient HPO method, is applied to optimize the architecture and hyper-parameters jointly.
-Similarly, Dong et al. \cite{dong2020autohas} propose a differentiable method, namely AutoHAS, which builds a Cartesian product of the search spaces of both NAS and HPO by unifying the representation of all candidate choices for architecture (e.g., the number of layers) and hyper-parameters (e.g., learning rate).
-The challenge is that the candidate choices for architecture search space are usually categorical, while hyper-parameters choices can be categorical (e.g., the type of optimizer) and continuous (e.g., learning rate).
+Zela et al. \cite{towards_nas_hpo} cast NAS as a hyperparameter optimization problem, where the search spaces of NAS and standard hyperparameters are combined.
+They applied BOHB \cite{bohb}, an efficient HPO method, to optimize the architecture and hyperparameters jointly.
+Similarly, Dong et al. \cite{dong2020autohas} proposed a differentiable method, namely AutoHAS, which builds a Cartesian product of the search spaces of both NAS and HPO by unifying the representation of all candidate choices for the architecture (e.g., number of layers) and hyperparameters (e.g., learning rate).
+However, a challenge here is that the candidate choices for the architecture search space are usually categorical, while hyperparameters choices can be categorical (e.g., the type of optimizer) and continuous (e.g., learning rate).
 To overcome this challenge, AutoHAS discretizes the continuous hyperparameters into a linear combination of multiple categorical bases.
-For example, the categorical bases for the learning rate are $\{0.1,0.2,0.3\}$, then the final learning rate is defined as $lr=w_1\times 0.1+w_2\times 0.2+w_3\times 0.3$.
-FBNetv3 \cite{dai2020fbnetv3} also proposes to jointly search both architectures and the corresponding training recipes (i.e., hyper-parameters).
+For example, the categorical bases for the learning rate are $\{0.1,0.2,0.3\}$, and then, the final learning rate is defined as $lr=w_1\times 0.1+w_2\times 0.2+w_3\times 0.3$.
+Meanwhile, FBNetv3 \cite{dai2020fbnetv3} jointly searches both architectures and the corresponding training recipes (i.e., hyperparameters).
 The architectures are represented with one-hot categorical variables and integral (min-max normalized) range variables, and the representation is fed to an encoder network to generate the architecture embedding.
-Then the concatenation of architecture embedding and the training hyper-parameters is used to train the accuracy predictor, which will be applied to search for promising architectures and hyper-parameters at the later stage.
+Then, the concatenation of architecture embedding and the training hyperparameters is used to train the accuracy predictor, which will be applied to search for promising architectures and hyperparameters at a later stage.